Battle of Khresili

 The Battle of Khresili (ხრესილის ბრძოლა, Hresili Muharebesi) was fought on December 14, 1757, between the armies of the Kingdom of Imereti and the Ottoman Empire.
 King Solomon I of Imereti established a strong monarchy and unified western Georgia.
 His actions strained the relations between him and the Ottoman Empire.
 The Ottomans, in particular, sought to stop Solomon's struggle against slavery.
 They were in an alliance with rebellious Georgian nobles who opposed their monarch.
-One of them was Levan Abashidze, who lead an Ottoman army to the Kingdom of Imereti.
+One of them was Levan Abashidze, who led an Ottoman army to the Kingdom of Imereti.
 Solomon enticed his enemies into a strategically adroit place near Khresili where his forces would gather to engage them.

 Background

 In the 17th century, western Georgia was a vassal of the Ottoman Empire.
-Ottoman garrisons were dispatched to Tsutskvati, Poti and Shorapani fortresses.
-Realizing that Georgia was facing the threat of heavy depopulation, the King of Imereti, Solomon I prohibited slavery, opposing turncoat lords and wanted independence from the Ottoman Empire.
+Ottoman garrisons were dispatched to Tsutskvati, Poti, and Shorapani fortresses.
+Realizing that Georgia was facing the threat of heavy depopulation, the King of Imereti, Solomon I, prohibited slavery, opposing turncoat lords and wanting independence from the Ottoman Empire.
 The Ottoman Sultan sent Gola Pasha with a large army to punish Solomon I and re-establish Ottoman rule over the Kingdom of Imereti.
-The Turkish force of 30,000 led by Seraskir Pasha awaited Solomon I by the city of Akhaltsikhe.
-Solomon was informed of the arrival of the Ottomans and he immediately gave out orders.
-Kaikhosro Agiashvili would take control over the Fortress of Baghdati, The king's brother, Archil alongside Giorgi Abashidze would seize the Shorapani Fortress, Beso Lortkipanidze would besiege the Capital, Kutaisi.
-Zurab Mikeladze, would blockade the road from Poti which goes through Principality of Guria in order to stall the advance of the Pasha of Poti.
+The Turkish force of 30,000, led by Seraskir Pasha, awaited Solomon I by the city of Akhaltsikhe.
+Solomon was informed of the arrival of the Ottomans, and he immediately gave out orders.
+Kaikhosro Agiashvili would take control over the Fortress of Baghdati.
+The king's brother, Archil, alongside Giorgi Abashidze would seize the Shorapani Fortress, Beso Lortkipanidze would besiege the Capital, Kutaisi.
+Zurab Mikeladze, would blockade the road from Poti which goes through the Principality of Guria in order to stall the advance of the Pasha of Poti.
 Papuna Tsereteli, Beri Tsulukidze, Kacia Dadiani and Khutunia Shervashidze with a force of 11,000 troops would await King Solomon I. The location of the battle was chosen as the valley of Khresili within Tkibuli.